verhas/BLOG/exception_no_stack/ARTICLE.md

 With this we got to the end of the exercise.
 We stepped through the steps from `v1` simply throwing and catching and exception, `v2` setting causing exceptions matrjoska style, `v3` altering the stack trace of the embedding exception, and finally `v4` storing all the suppressed exceptions that we collected during our process.
-What you can do now is the download the project and play around with it, examine the stack traces, modify the code and so on.
+What you can do now is download the project, play around with it, examine the stack traces, modify the code and so on.
 Or read on, we have some extra info about exceptions that are rarely discussed by basic level tutorials, and it is also worth reading the final takeaway section.